-And the women continued to wear them, until the 53 women were sent home on that February day.
+And the women continued to wear them until the 53 women were sent home on that February day.
 In a show of support, an additional 22 women also walked off the job.
-When all of their male co-workers threatened to walk of the job, the company allowed the women to return to work and sought out some sort of agreement between management and labor.
+When all of their male co-workers threatened to walk off the job, the company allowed the women to return to work and sought out some sort of agreement between management and labor.

 At the urging of their union officials, the women returned to work the next day without their sweaters on, awaiting a decision on whether they could or couldn’t.